lzf14250/Calender-Site/README.md

  User can choose the event to be a personal event or of a group when creating it.

- A new event is personal by default if no other member is added.
+ A new event is personal by default if no other members are added.
 Otherwise it automatically becomes a group event and require additional group name.

 ### Color indicator: